adgut1509/ProjektZaliczeniowy/docs/parent4/UGchild2/index.md

 ---
 layout: default
-title: Trados Studio 2021
+title: How to open a MemoQ text file in Trados Studio 2021?
 parent: User guide
-nav_order: 2
+nav_order: 1
 has_children: true
 ---